-The first way is through the Project Catalog.
-This catalog is public to all the users on UForge and is maintained by the privileged users and administrators.

-If the catalog does not contain the software component you are looking for, then you can upload the software into the My Software library.
+- Using the Project Catalog.
+This catalog is public to all the users on UForge and is maintained by the privileged users and administrators. - If the catalog does not contain the software component you are looking for, you can upload the software into the My Software library.
 This is your own private software library, allowing you to upload any software into UForge and be able to add it to any of your appliance templates.